asadhasan832/qrng_random_password_generator/README.md

 This handy utility uses the ANU QRNG random number stream to combine psuedo-random and quantum random numbers to generate a password of arbitary length.

+Making use of psuedo-random sampling in addition to a quantum random data seed, provides additional guarantees.

 *References:*

 [ANU QRNG Project](https://qrng.anu.edu.au/)